Is a Degree in Agriculture Right for You?

 Do you enjoy science?

 If you are planning to study agriculture, then you must love science.
 Science is a systematic knowledge of the physical and material world gained through observation and experimentation.
-International students that have enjoyed their high school science classes and look forward to delving into the sciences in more detail might just find that a degree in agriculture is right for them.
+International students that have enjoyed their high school science classes and look forward to delving into the sciences in more detail might just find that a degree in agriculture is the best choice for them.

 Science has a system or method in which to follow, step A to B and so forth.
 Systematic thinkers are the most adapt to science since they already think in steps and provide logic to their reasoning.
 An agriculturist needs to be able to find a problem, create a plan, develop a method, execute and test the plan, and have the patience and dedication to carry through the process.

-Not all agriculturists are in a laboratory, however.
-All agriculturalists interact with science every day.
-Science is nature so you may find yourself as a farmer working on the land or a researcher developing a high quality grain or perhaps creating prevention to a pest.
+Although all agriculturalists interact with science every day, not all agriculturalists work in laboratories.
+Instead, you may find yourself as a farmer working on the land or a researcher developing a high quality grain or perhaps creating prevention to a pest.
 No matter where you may find yourself after graduation, studying agriculture will require in-depth science classes that must be taken in order to graduate.

 Are you a mathematical person?